 Getting Tickets to go inside Neuschwanstein Castle

-As of 2020, the castle receives more than 1.4 million visitors a year.
+As of 2020, the castle receives more than 1.4 million visitors annually.

 You can buy a ticket on the same day.
 However, I strongly recommend that you purchase tickets in advance.
 There are a few reasons for this:

-- You can only buy tickets for up to two days in advance.
+You can only buy tickets up to two days in advance.